plausible/website/_posts/2020-12-03-how-to-track-identify-and-fix-404-error-pages-on-your-website.md

 ### Sign up for an account

 First, you need to [sign up for a free trial account](https://plausible.io/).
-You can use it for 30 days on an unlimited number of sites and with no usage restrictions.
+You can use it for free for 30 days.
+No credit card is required.

 We've chosen the subscription business model rather than surveillance capitalism.
 This means that we charge a fee for our website analytics service if you decide to convert into a subscriber after your trial is completed.
-Plans start at $4/month.
+Plans start at $9/month.

 The process below works on all the different content management systems you may use for your website, including WordPress, Ghost, Squarespace and Webflow.